 Dr John Lock is Head of the Cancer Systems Microscopy lab within the School of Medical Sciences

 Dr Lock completed his doctorate within the Institute for Molecular Bioscience at the University of Queensland.
 He then began postdoctoral research at the Karolinska Institute in Stockholm with 5 years of back to back fellowships from the Wenner-Gren Foundation and the Swedish Cancer Foundation.
-He received accelerated promotion to Assistant Professor in recognition of his role in pioneering Systems Microscopy and leading a multidisciplinary team in its application to fundamental cancer research.
+He received accelerated promotion to Assistant Professor in recognition of his role in pioneering Systems Microscopy and leading a 9-person multidisciplinary team in its application to fundamental cancer research.

-Dr Lock co-founded (with Professor Sarah Russell, PeterMacCallum Cancer Centre, Melbourne) the Systems Microscopy Australia Network to build and extend multidisciplinary capacity and collaborations across Australia and beyond, and has become a co-organiser of the Functional High Throughput Technologies Australia meeting, which focuses on screeing-related technologies and their applications to drug discovery, precision medicine and functional genomics.
+Dr Lock co-founded (with Professor Sarah Russell, PeterMacCallum Cancer Centre, Melbourne) the Systems Microscopy Australia Network to build and extend multidisciplinary capacity and collaborations across Australia and beyond, and has become a co-organiser of the Functional High Throughput Technologies Australia meeting, which focuses on screening-related technologies and their applications to drug discovery, precision medicine and functional genomics.

 Current Appointments & Positions Held